 You should know that she did attempt suicide more than once when she was in high school.
 She was a very sad person, something she quickly learned to cover up.
 Before her final and last suicide attempt she had wrote me an email.
 This email was written a few days before and it said she did not know what she wanted anymore and she felt like a bad person.
 It was along those lines, nothing that was out of the ordinary for her because she was a very mopey person but now that I think about it maybe it did mean something.

-- Some of Yarmolenko's poetry published after her death refers to death and dark subjects, which in itself may be typical for a teenager, however, this author is aware of additional personal writings of Yarmolenko which are part of case files but which have not yet been made public that bring into question the possibility of a non-typical dark side to her mental health.
+- Some of Yarmolenko's poetry published after her death refers to death and dark subjects, which in itself may be typical for a teenager, however, this author is aware of additional personal writings of Yarmolenko which are part of case files but which have not yet been made public that would offer further insight into her mental health.

 Yarmolenko's family claimed she had planned to live with them when she returned to Chapel Hill.
 However, the author of this website was told that someone who claimed to have known Yarmolenko said that Yarmolenko had told her she would kill herself before going back to live with her parents and be under their rules.
 The author of this website personally listened to a recording of a female friend who left a cheery message on Yarmolenko's voicemail within hours of Yarmolenko's death asking if Yarmolenko had decided yet where to live in Chapel Hill.